 At the same time, we acknowledge that this process was not perfect, and will work on ensuring BCAFN’s advocacy can be more representative and inclusive.
 We also acknowledge and respect those who chose not to participate in this process.

-The British Columbia Region is offering a series of virtual engagement sessions to help develop a First Nations National Action Plan to End Violence Against Indigenous Women, Girls and 2SLGBTQQIA Peoples.
-This work is undertaken in collaboration with the Assembly of First Nations and British Columbia Assembly of First Nations Regional Office.
+The British Columbia Region offered a series of virtual engagement sessions to help develop a First Nations National Action Plan to End Violence Against Indigenous Women, Girls and 2SLGBTQQIA Peoples.
+This work was undertaken in collaboration with the Assembly of First Nations and British Columbia Assembly of First Nations Regional Office.

-During the sessions our co-facilitators will open up dialogue around several guiding questions, in addition to other areas participants may wish to discuss.
-Questions include:
+During the sessions our co-facilitators opened up dialogue around several guiding questions, in addition to other areas participants may have wished to discuss.
+Questions included:

 - What areas need to be addressed immediately in your region to end violence against MMIWG2S+?

 - How do you see First Nations values, knowledge, and culture woven into the National Action Plan?
 Regionally?
 Locally?